We are pleased to announce that we have been awarded funding from the Edge Foundation to expand our Primary Futures campaign in schools across the UK.

 With a generous grant of £50,000 we hope to extend the reach of primary schools we work with to be able to engage with 240,000 pupils.
 This funding will allow us to have a member of staff dedicated to Primary Futures.
-Jess Wallis will be the new point of contact for primary schools.
-If you’d like to talk to Jess about signing up to Primary Futures or planning an event, please call 0207 566 4880 or email Jessica.firstname.lastname@example.org.
+If you’d like to talk to us about signing up to Primary Futures or planning an event, please call 0207 566 4880 or email email@example.com.
 Furthermore, we will be able to improve resources and guidance, and upgrade technology to better support primary teachers.

 The Primary Futures campaign, launched in 2014 in partnership with the National Association of Head Teachers, aims to help primary school children make the important link between their learning and their futures.
 As children are exposed to real examples of how they could one day apply their primary school learning in the working world, emphasis is given to the importance of literacy and numeracy to inspire learning.